Functor defines means for output, e.g. means to output a Strasheela score to a csound score and play the result.

 NB: Virtual strings are passed unaltered: the user is responsible that any (composite) VS results in a valid Lisp value.

-NB: the keyword-value pair :record-label
+NB: the keyword-value pair :record-label is always the last two elements in a record/tuple list.

 [a quick and probably temp. hack]